nayaba/pw-lesson-07/README.md

 do {
   console.log("I'm getting ice cream regardless!");
 } while (doIWantIceCream);

+// If you run this code snippet you should see the below output in your console:
+// "I'm getting ice cream regardless!"
 ```

 The code block will run once before the condition is checked.